fbacchella/DockerCreate/README.md

 The template can use variable, they are defined in the format ${{variable_name}}.

 They are given as `-v name value` in the command line

+It the template contains a `variables` section, it can define new variable.
+In this case, each element is a new variable and a python expression that will resolve it, using the already defined variables.

+For example, if dockercreate is launched with `-v key 1` and the template containes:

+    variables:
+       v1: int(key) * 2
+       v2: {'1': 'a'}[key]

+it will add a variable `v1` with value `2` and `v2` with value `'a'`.
+All variable are strings and so must be converted before use a int or other types